prog1razan/Robot-walking-algorithm/README.md

 ## Algorithm Explanation

-This algorithm assumes a simple robot with two legs, leg moves forward or backward during each step, each having three degrees of freedom: hip, knee, and ankle.
+This algorithm assumes a simple robot with servo motors and two legs, leg moves forward or backward during each step, each having three degrees of freedom: hip, knee, and ankle.
 ```
  // Initialize servo motors
 InitializeServos()